 Colorado is also famous for Palisade peaches and Rocky Ford cantaloupe.

 4. Cheeseburger invention

-Now this is one is hotly contested, I get it.
+Now, this one is hotly contested, I get it.
 I’m not here to ruffle any feathers.

-Three different states lay claim to the invention of cheeseburger — Pasadena, Kentucky and Colorado.
-In Colorado, an eatery called the Humpty-Dumpty Dive In in Denver lays the claim for having invented this version of the American staple.
+Three different states lay claim to the invention of cheeseburgers — Pasadena, Kentucky, and Colorado.
+In Colorado, an eatery called the Humpty-Dumpty Dive In in Denver lays the claim to having invented this version of the American staple.
 Owner Louis E Ballast was even awarded a trademark for it in 1935!
 Today, there’s a monument commemorating the event and declaring that Mr. Ballast created ‘The Cheeseburger’.
 And that the Humpty-Dumpty Barrel Dive In was Colorado’s first Drive-In.